 And last but not least, I love that I meet great people every day.

 Why do you love your work?
-Would be great if you would let me know!
+Would be great if you’ll let me know!